 Whether it’s from pension funds, wealthy individuals or other investment managers, meeting with prospective clients to raise money is a core function for private equity (PE) firms.
-On a regular basis, marketing and client teams work to build content to fuel these meetings:
+Regularly, marketing and client teams work to build content to fuel these meetings:

 - Firm overview and history

 - Biographies of key leaders

 - Fund performance

 However, with the large variety of meetings, audiences, and objectives, PE marketing teams have the significant challenge of building and maintaining a large number of PowerPoint presentations and slides.
 As we’ve worked across a number PE firms, three pain points emerged.

 1. Customizing and updating presentations